marcusmathioudakis/Simple-Session-View/README.md

 # Grid Sampler

 A grid sampler with controllable effects, built using React.js, the Web Audio API and [Tone.js](https://github.com/Tonejs), and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Tested in Chrome and Firefox.
 Try it out [here](https://marcusmathioudakis.github.io/grid-sampler/).

 ## Implementation details